Liam6791sadasd/ram-killer-browser-extension/README.md

 to install into chrome, you have to go to chrome://extensions and turn on developer mode (top right), then click "Load Unpacked"

-boom. you're ram dies. not really, but yknow.
+boom. your ram dies. not really, but yknow.